lirwin3007/George/_build/html/_sources/index.rst.txt

-..
-George documentation master file, created by sphinx-quickstart on Sat May 12 13:31:14 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 George
 ======

-George is a bipedal robot built around the raspberry pi
+George is a bipedal robot built around the raspberry pi.
+This site documents the hardware build of George the robot.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    build/index
-   modules/index

 Building George
 ---------------